 Outside of Star Wars and its various incarnations, Mark Hamill hasn't really made a splash.
 Luke Skywalker is easily one of the most beloved and recognizable performances in all of movie history, so beating the Luke image would be tough for anyone to accomplish.

-While Harrison Ford was able to do it with Han Solo, Hamill just never found the right films or the right roles to take him to that next level of fame.
+While Harrison Ford was able to do it with Han Solo, Hamill just never found the right films or roles to take him to that next level of fame.
+He did, however, find success as a voice actor, famously voicing the Joker in Batman: The Animated Series along with other shows and video games.
+He also reprised his role as Luke Skywalker in more recent Star Wars sequels, starting with The Force Awakens in 2015.

-He has been married to Marilou York since 1978, and they have three adult children and one grandchild together.
+He married Marilou York in 1978, and they have three adult children.

 Birthplace: Oakland, California, United States of America